-Strawberry Pretzel Chocolate Swirl Bark features smooth semi-sweet and white chocolate, salty pretzel sticks, tart strawberries, and festive sprinkles for a fun and tasty homemade candy treat!
+Strawberry Chocolate Pretzel Bark features smooth semi-sweet and white chocolate, salty pretzel sticks, tart strawberries, and festive sprinkles for a fun and tasty homemade candy treat!

 If you've never made chocolate bark, it's only one of the simplest homemade candies to make...ever.
 No standing over the stove stirringstirringstirring, no candy thermometers, no soft ball or hard crack stages to assess.
 Rather, it's just a matter of melting, spreading, sprinkling, and chilling.
 And what's especially fun about bark is that it's so darn customizable!

-I shared a scrumptious Chocolate Mint Cookie Bark around St. Patrick’s Day last year.
-So almost a year later, I think that it’s high time for another bark, and just in time for Valentine’s Day!
 I decided to swirl semi-sweet and white chocolate together as the base, because I figure if one is good, both are better.
-I also thought it would be fun to incorporate pretzels this time — because I’m always a sucker for sweet + salty — as well as some cute V-Day sprinkles.
+I also thought it would be fun to incorporate pretzels this time -- because I'm always a sucker for sweet + salty -- as well as some cute V-Day sprinkles.

 But then one day last week, as I was flipping through my latest issue of Food Network magazine, I came across a page where they were adding freeze-dried strawberries to homemade candies.
 And seeing as how my 2-year-old has a freeze-dried strawberry addiction and I already have a big ol' bag of them in my pantry, I thought that would be the perfect addition to bring a pop of Valentine red to my swirly pretzel bark!
 As an added bonus, the slightly tart strawberries bring a nice balance to the aforementioned salty/sweet combo already going on.
 I'm telling you, if chocolate-covered strawberries and pretzel bark had a baby, this would be it.